 - Validation and Verification

-For Government – The IAF MLA provides governments with a reputable and strong framework on which to develop and enhance government to government bilateral and multilateral international trade agreements.
-The long aim is totally accepted use and recognition, by each and every public and personal industry, of accredited certification, together with certificates from alternative countries.
-The main objective is to realize free-trade goal (certified once, accepted everywhere).
+For Government – The IAF MLA provides governments with a reputable and strong framework on which to develop and enhance government-to-government bilateral and multilateral international trade agreements.
+The long aim is total accepted use and recognition by each and every industry (public and private), of an accredited certification, together with certificates from alternative countries.
+The main objective is to realize free-trade goal (certified once & accepted everywhere).

 For Business – the IAF MLA provides businesses that are procuring products and services with greater trust & confidence in their consistency of quality.
-Businesses can, therefore, select suppliers from further afield, with the knowledge that they will receive products and services that conform to a recognized standard.
+Businesses can, therefore, select suppliers with the knowledge that they will receive products and services that conform to a recognized standard.

-Business Benefits, a website jointly developed by global quality infrastructure partners, showcases how accredited conformity assessment is used around the world by businesses of all sizes and sectors to deliver benefits positively.
-This site helps out with case studies, research papers, and supporting materials to illustrate the value of adopting accredited standards.
-The examples published on the site cite tangible financial data to illustrate cost savings achieved whether through resource efficiencies or meeting regulation(s) at a lower cost, the value of accessing new markets, or savings achieved through recognition from interested parties such as insurers, regulators or purchasers.
+Business Benefits– A website jointly developed by global quality infrastructure partners showcases how accredited conformity assessment is used around the world by businesses of all sizes and sectors, to deliver benefits positively.
+This site helps out with case studies, research papers and supporting materials to illustrate the value of adopting accredited standards.
+The examples published on the site cite tangible financial data to illustrate cost savings achieved.
+The cost savings can be attained through resource efficiencies or meeting regulation(s) at a lower cost, the value of accessing new markets or through recognition from interested parties such as insurers, regulators or purchasers.

 For Manufacturers – Having products assessed and certified as conforming to a standard allows manufacturers and service providers to distinguish themselves from non-reputable suppliers, thereby creating a competitive advantage.